Chart Color Schemes

 Raymond Terrace is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Raymond Terrace's dwelling structures, as per the latest Census, consisted of 83.2% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
-Home ownership in Raymond Terrace stood at 26.7%, with the rest being mortgaged (32.8%) or rented (40.5%).
+Raymond Terrace's dwelling structures, as per the latest Census, consisted of 83.2% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 81.1% houses and 18.9% other dwellings.
+Home ownership in Raymond Terrace was at 26.7%, with mortgaged dwellings at 32.8% and rented ones at 40.5%.
 The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure was $325, compared to Non-Metro NSW's $360.
-Nationally, Raymond Terrace's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Median weekly rent in Raymond Terrace was $325, compared to Non-Metro NSW's $360.
+Nationally, Raymond Terrace's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing